Timing a Running Race

 This is a quick guide to the recommended method of setting up your registration form for running races.
 See here for a complete guide to setting up an event registration.

 Generally when racers are registering for running races they register for a distance (e.g. 5km, 10km, Half Marathon), select a Gender (M/F), and enter their Age (21,55,etc).
-Instead of entering a long list of category combinations to your registration (10km M 20-29, 5km M 30-39) you can simplify your registration form by just adding a Gender field, a Date or Birth field and a Distance field.
+Instead of entering a long list of category combinations to your registration (10km Male 20-29, 5km Male 30-39) you can simplify your registration form by just adding a Gender field, a Date of Birth/Age field and a Distance field.
 Pictured below is an example of how your registration fields may look.
 To find out more about setting up categories in Zone4 Registration, see our documentation here.

 Timing